-Section 4: Using the Content Analyzer 3 d.
-Content Analyzer Patterns may be entered in two ways: 3 d 1 1) From the BASE subsystem, use the command: 3d1a Set Content (pattern) To PATTERN OK 2) From the PROGRAMS subsystem, use the command: 3 di 1 b Compile Content (pattern) PATTERN OK OK means "Command Accept", a control-D or, in TNLS (by default) a carriage return.
-In either case: 3 d 2 1) Patterns may be typed in from the keyboard, or 3 di 2 a 2) they may be text in a file.
-3 d 2 b In this case, the pattern will be read from the first character addressed and continue until it finds a semicolon (;) so you must put a semicolon at the end of the pattern (in the file).
+Section 4: Using the Content Analyzer

+Content Analyzer Patterns may be entered in two ways:

+- 1) From the BASE subsystem, use the command: Set Content (pattern) To PATTERN OK

+- 2) From the PROGRAMS subsystem, use the command: Compile Content (pattern) PATTERN OK

+- OK means "Command Accept", a control-D or,

+- in TNLS (by default) a carriage return.

+- In either case:

+1) Patterns may be typed in from the keyboard, or 2) they may be text in a file.
+In this case, the pattern will be read from the first character addressed and continue until it finds a semicolon (;) so you must put a semicolon at the end of the pattern (in the file).
 Viewspec j must be on (i.e. Content Analyzer off) when entering a pattern.
-3 d 2 c Entering a Content Analyzer Pattern does two things: 3 ci 3 1) compiles a small user program from the characters in the pattern, and 3 d 3 a 2) takes that program and "institutes" it as the current Content Analyzer filter program, deinstituting any previous pattern.
-3d3b "Instituting" a program means selecting it as the one to take effect when the Content Analyzer is turned on.
+Entering a Content Analyzer Pattern does two things: 1) compiles a small user program from the characters in the pattern. and 2) takes that program and "institutes" it as the current Content Analyzer filter program, deinstituting any previous pattern.
+"Instituting" a program means selecting it as the one to take effect when the Content Analyzer is turned on.
 You may have more than one program compiled but only one instituted.
-When a pattern is deinstituted, it still exists in your program buffer space and may be instituted again at any time with the command in the PROGRAMS subsystem: Institute Program PROGRAM-NAME (as) Content (analyzer) OK The programs may be refered to by number instead of name.
+When a pattern is deinstituted, it still exists in your program buffer space and may be instituted again at any time with the command in the PROGRAMS subsystem: Institute Program PROGRAM-NAME (as) Content (analyzer) 0 K The programs may be refered to by number instead of name.
 They are numbered sequentially, the first entered being number 1.
 All the programs you have compiled and the one you have instituted may be listed with the command in the PROGRAMS subsystem: Show Status (of programs buffer) OK Programs may build up in your program buffer.
 To clear the program buffer, use the PROGRAMS subsystem command: Delete All (programs in buffer) OK We recommend that you do this before each new pattern, unless you specifically want to preserve previous patterns.

-To invoke the Content Analyzer:

-When viewspec i is on, the instituted Content Analyzer program (if any) will check every statement before it is printed (or displayed).
+To invoke the Content Analyzer: When viewspec i is on, the instituted Content Analyzer program (if any) will check every statement before it is printed (or displayed).
 If a statement does not pass all of the requirements of the Content Analyzer program, it will not be printed.
 In DNLS, if no statements from the top of the screen onward through the file pass the Content Analyzer filter, the word "Empty" will be displayed.
 Note: You will not see the normal structure since one statement may pass the Content Analyzer although its source does not.
 Viewspec m (statement numbers on) will help you determine the position of the statement in the file.
 When viewspec k is on, the instituted Content Analyzer filter will check until it finds one statement that passes the requirements of the pattern.
 Then, the rest of the output (branch, plex, display screen, etc.) will be printed without checking the Content Analyzer.
+When viewspec j is on, no Content Analyzer searching is done.
+This is the default state; every statement in the output